 Even so, you do need at least $1,000 in commissionable volume in a month to even get that first bonus.
 This is a high goal – and Poofy Organics doesn’t encourage you to sell in retail stores.

-To do this, Poofy Organics offers a rank based system.
+To do this, Poofy Organics offers a rank-based system.
 As you progress up through the ranks, you get access to various bonuses and extra chances for commissions.
+The higher ranks also provide additional sales bonuses.
+These offer between 1% and 6% extra on your sales.

 There also aren’t that many bonuses for Poofy Organics and it takes longer to earn from your downline than with other companies.
 This means that the compensation plan isn’t all that powerful.
 That aspect could limit your long-term income potential.

-The ongoing website fee is more frustrating.
-The fee is only around $10 so again, it’s not horrible.
+The ongoing website fee is frustrating.
+The fee is only around $12.95 so it’s not horrible.
 But, the cost does add up, especially if you’re not making that many sales.

 Like many companies, Poofy Organics does have a non-compete policy.
 Specifically, you cannot sell home care or personal care items through any other company, including other MLMs.
 This also means you cannot have a website that promotes both Poofy Organics and other brands.